 Jo's passion for sports physio was ignited when she struggled to get back on the pitch after breaking her collarbone for the third time.
 This experience taught her much.
 Firstly she found her mentor who she continues to consult today.
 Secondly how to load bone to optimise healing, it's very different from muscle and tendon loading!
 Thirdly why x-rays don't always show problematic healing and fourthly, the effects of alcohol on boney healing (yep, it's not good!).

-As a result of this (and a few other shoulder injuries), she has a passion for treating shoulders and sights "I think this is the joint where physios can have the greatest success with.
-As a non-weight bearing joint you can have a huge influence on symptoms, even with internal structural damage, by optimising alignment and muscle activation.
-My greatest sports physio success was helping a player back on the pitch after he had been out for over a year, had had 2 shoulder surgeries of which the laterjet had 'failed'.
+She sights her greatest elderly rehab success as progressing a 100 year old to walking outside with 2 sticks.
+Can you exceed this rehab triumph?!
+Her greatest sports physio success was helping a player back on the pitch after he had been out for over a year, had had 2 shoulder surgeries of which the laterjet had 'failed'.
 They had removed a significant proportion of his bone and cartilage and structurally he would always be at an increased risk of dislocating.
 We rehabbed him back into premiership rugby and he has not dislocated since!"

 In her own time you'll find Jo cycling around London and Surrey.
 Ironically she sights going up hills more fun than coming down them?!